Protection before or after marriage

 - Certainty – because it allows a couple to formally agree how their assets should be divided if they later separate or divorce.

 - Protection – to protect inherited assets or pre-marital wealth from financial claims of the other party if divorce and financial proceedings were to be issued.
 A nuptial agreement can limit the scope for uncertainty in the event of the future breakdown of the marriage.

 Pre nuptial agreements are not recognised in this country by statute.
 This has led many to question their worth.
-However, a number of influential judges have been prepared to look carefully at the terms of prenuptial agreements when making their decisions about the division of assets on divorce.
-The recent decisions of MacLeod (2008), Radmacher (2010) and Crossley (2011) indicate circumstances in which prenuptial agreements will be upheld.
+However there have been a number of important cases where the judges have been prepared to look carefully at the terms of prenuptial agreements when making their decisions about the division of assets on divorce.
 These cases essentially create a three stage test of fairness where you have to be able to show that the agreement was freely entered into, the parties have a full appreciation of the implications of the agreement and it must be fair to hold the parties to the agreement.
 Crucially, these cases highlight the importance of obtaining legal advice to prepare a document that accurately reflects the parties’ wishes whilst at the same time producing an overall fair division.

 Perhaps surprisingly, many couples find the process of negotiating the terms of an agreement to be a positive one, even if they were initially wary of raising the subject with their partner.
 Negotiating in the context of a forthcoming marriage or civil partnership is often easier than negotiating during the process of separation and relationship break down.
 Importantly, a couples’ view of what is “fair” prior to their marriage or civil partnership can be influential in financial settlement discussions if the relationship does break down.